Welcome FAQ Amsterdam Berlin Boston Chicago Denver-Boulder London Los Angeles New York City Ottawa San Francisco Seattle

 Easy.
 From your city page, click the settings link at the top of the page, then click to the “Subscribers & Email” section, then look for the “Go to Email Composer” button.
 This lets you email everyone who is subscribed to your city blog.

-Note that by default, anyone registering for an event will also be subscribed to the blog, and they can easily opt-out of these more general blog emails you might send and still receive important event-related emails.
+Note that by default, anyone registering for an event will also be subscribed to the blog and will receive notifications wen you create new events.
+They can easily opt-out of these more general blog emails you might send and still receive important event-related emails.

 What other emails will they receive?

-The only emails subscribers will ever receive are the emails you send, and the automated event reminder emails they get when they’ve RSVP’d to one of your events.
+The only emails subscribers will ever receive are the emails you send, and the automated event reminder emails they get when they’ve RSVP’d to one of your events, and the post-event survey (if you have enabled it.)

 How do QR Codes function in tracking attendance at events?